Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Introduction

-The 3d perspective is useful to make contact with certain vertex operator algebras called ${\cW}(\fg)$-algebras.
+The 3d perspective turns out to have a very natural realization in terms of certain vertex operator algebras called ${\cW}(\fg)$-algebras.
 These are labeled by a simple Lie algebra $\fg$, which in this work will be simply-laced, and the choice of a nilpotent orbit, which in this work will be the maximal one.
 They realize the symmetry of Toda theory, here defined on an infinite cylinder.
 The particular case $\fg=A_1$ is known as Liouville theory, which enjoys Virasoro symmetry.
 When $\fg\neq A_1$, the Virasoro stress tensor remains, but there are also higher spin currents.
 In the 90's, Frenkel and Reshetikhin introduced a two-parameter deformation of the ${\cW}$-algebras, denoted as ${\cW}_{q,t}(\fg)$ \cite{Frenkel:1998}, and sometimes referred to as deformed ${\cW}$-algebras.
 Crucially, while an ordinary ${\cW}$-algebra has conformal symmetry, its deformation does not: instead, it is the symmetry of the so-called $q$-Toda theory on the cylinder.
 Correlators are defined in the free field formalism, as integrals over the positions of some deformed screening currents on the cylinder.
-We show that the vortex $qq$-character of $G^{3d}$ is such a correlator: the 3d gauge content is realized as screening current insertions, the 3d flavor symmetry is realized as fundamental vertex operator insertions, and the Wilson loop is realized as the insertion of a generating current operator.
+We show that the vortex $qq$-character of $G^{3d}$ is such a correlator: the 3d gauge content is realized as screening current insertions, the 3d flavor symmetry is realized as fundamental vertex operator insertions, and the loop defect is realized as the insertion of a generating current operator.
 This latter type of operator includes the deformed stress tensor, but also ``higher spin" currents of the ${\cW}_{q,t}(\fg)$ algebra; they are all constructed in free field formalism as the commutant of the screening currents.
 There are ${\text{rank}}({\fg})$ independent generators constructed in this way, with spin $s$ in the range $2\leq s \leq {\text{rank}}({\fg})+1$.
 The vortex Schwinger-Dyson equations of the gauge theory $G^{3d}$ are now interpreted as Ward identities satisfied by the correlator in the ${\cW}_{q,t}(\fg)$-algebra.